 Fried chicken and doughnuts?!
-Try the world’s best combo at this Tucson shop
+The best combo.

 Alvernon Donuts isn’t the kind of place that holds Instagram campaigns or buzzworthy events with stylish people wearing photographable hats.